Code-Institute-Submissions/BitWise-Front-End_2/README.md

 Duplicate profiles can't be recomended and a [notification feature](#notifications) will inform the user trying to make the recommendation that the recipient already has that article in their recommended list.

-On successfull or failed recommendatons a notification will be generated using the [notification feature](#notifications).
+On successful or failed recommendatons a notification will be generated using the [notification feature](#notifications).

 <details>
       <summary style="font-weight:bold">Recommended Options Screenshot</summary>